This "Train-the-Trainer"' program is designed to help individuals and employers in the oil and gas

 While other online training providers require you to make a payment to access their training material, OSHAcademy

 our training courses, or to take the course exams.
-We do offer affordable prices if you want detailed exam results,
+We do offer affordable prices if you want detailed exam results

-exam scores, and course or program certificates.
+and course or program certificates.
 Whether you just want free training or want to purchase one of our

 certificate packages, we have what you need at OSHAcademy!